WarcraftPriests/bookofshadows/blog/2025-10-01-alpha/index.md

 As of now these have not been updated and many talents are broken/NYI.

 ### Spec Tree
+Several coming soon talents and things have been moved around with points adjusted.

 - Devouring Plague renamed to Shadow Word: Madness
 - Shadow Crash renamed to Tentacle Slam (targeted only)
+- Void Eruption renamed to Voidform for clarity
-- Voidform can now be an extendable buff or a non-extendable version
+- Voidform can now be an extendable buff (Ancient Madness Rework) or a non-extendable version
 - Surge of Insanity is now fully passive, no more procs
 - Shadowy Apparitions now only proc from Shadow Word: Madness baseline
 - Void Volley takes Void Bolt's place as the active spell to press during Voidform
 - Death and Madness is now a choice node with Deathspeaker
-- Several coming soon talents and things have been moved around with points adjusted.
+- Phantasmal Pathogen renamed to Spectral Horrors and is now 1-point
+- Maddening Touch is now a 1-point talent
+- Insidious Ire now also affects Mind Flay

 #### Tentacle Slam Animation
 ![Tentacle Slam Animation](tentacle_slam.gif)

-#### New capstone talent row
+#### Apex Talents: Void Apparitions
-- Void Apparitions: When an effect from an Idol is activated, conjure Shadowy Apparitions
+- When an effect from an Idol is activated, conjure Shadowy Apparitions
-- Void Apparitions: Shadowy Apparitions have a chance to become empowered and deal more damage and send out a Void Bolt at their target.
+- Shadowy Apparitions have a chance to become empowered and deal more damage and send out a Void Bolt at their target.
 Unsure if this Void Bolt refreshes DoTs
-- Void Apparitions: Tentacle Slam has a 100% chance to activate an effect from one of your idols.
+- Tentacle Slam has a 100% chance to activate an effect from one of your idols.

 ## UI and Addons
 [Combat Addons will be disabled](https://www.wowhead.com/news/combat-addons-disabled-in-end-game-content-in-midnight-378679?utm_source=discord-webhook).